britram/rains-prototype/draft-trammell-rains-protocol.md

 before the server forwards the query if there is a negative cache hit.
 This is especially useful with option 11 to get feedback early, e.g. to correct a typo.

-Option 13 states if a Pshard is accepted as a nonexistence proof.
-As bloom filters have false positives, a client has the possibility to request a shard or zone to be certain with this option.
+Option 10 states if a Pshard is accepted as a nonexistence proof.
+As pshards have false positives, a client has the possibility to request a shard or zone to be certain with this option.
 Depending on the servers' configurations, a false positive check can be done at the naming server, an intermediate server or at the client.

 ## Assertion Update Query body {#cbor-auquery}